 Imagine if user B was a bad actor or a spammer – if all the good users actively blocked user B, the chat experience wouldn’t be negatively impacted for the good users and the bad users would not be getting any attention.

 There is also a service which mutes a user in the channel.
 A muted user remains in the channel and is allowed to view the messages, but can’t send any messages until unmuted.
-Users can be banned and muted within sendbird’s Dashboard moderation view or as below:
+Users can be muted within sendbird’s Dashboard moderation view or as below: